intelligent-username/precis/README.md

 <!--

 @inproceedings{nguyen2016msmarco,
-  title     = {MS MARCO: A Human Generated MAchine Reading COmprehension Dataset}, author    = {Nguyen, Tri and Rosenberg, Mir and Song, Xia and Gao, Jianfeng and Tiwary, Saurabh and Majumder, Rangan and Deng, Li}, booktitle = {Proceedings of the Workshop on Cognitive Computation: Integrating Neural and Symbolic Approaches 2016}, year      = {2016},
+  title     = {MS MARCO: A Human Generated Machine Reading Comprehension Dataset}, author    = {Nguyen, Tri and Rosenberg, Mir and Song, Xia and Gao, Jianfeng and Tiwary, Saurabh and Majumder, Rangan and Deng, Li}, booktitle = {Proceedings of the Workshop on Cognitive Computation: Integrating Neural and Symbolic Approaches 2016}, year      = {2016},